-ECO 350 Economics of Growth and Development (SS)
+ECO 350 Economics of Growth and Development (SS) Prerequisite: ECO 101-102 three semester hours - normally offered fall semester

 A study of the growth of national income (i.e., economic growth) and changes in the technical and institutional arrangements by which it is produced (i.e., economic development).
 The main focus of the course rests on the non-Western third world countries.